jiyongcheng/test/README.md

-You could visit the page: jiyongcheng.me for a quick look
+You could visit the page: http://jiyongcheng.me for a quick look

 You also could download the project to local have a test